l1-ca0/l1-ca0.github.io/content/posts/cmu-course-reviews-1st-semester.md

 This is arguably my hardest class (though less time-consuming than 11-785) for the semester.
 The course emphasized both theoretical foundations and practical applications.

 **Highlights:**
-- Cutting-edge curriculum covering latest RL research in the later half of the course
+- Cutting-edge curriculum covering recent RL research in the later half of the course
 - Hands-on implementation of RL algorithms
-- Applications spanning games, robotics, and LLMs
+- Applications spanning games, vision, robotics, and LLMs

 **Challenges:**
 - Requires solid background in machine learning and Mathematics (an optimization class would be particularly helpful)
 - The course has three exams - the first two exams averaged around 50-55% (yes, you read that correctly!).
 The class did significantly better for the third exam, during which we were also required to read a paper we have never seen and answer some questions about it.
 Fortunately, they're all open-note, so we can bring printed materials and prepare comprehensive summary sheets.
-In fact, I believe challenging exams are essential for motivating students to study the course materials thoroughly.
+I believe challenging exams are essential for motivating students to study the course materials thoroughly.
 I invested the most exam preparation time this semester on this class, and it paid off.

 **Would I recommend?**